Build an Effective Timetable and how to do Advanced Cramming!

 - Avoid burnout and last-minute panic.

+Step 2: Adapt and rate yourself weekly.
 No one sticks to a fixed timetable perfectly.
 The GROW method encourages adaptability — adjusting based on your progress and feedback from flash cards, mock exams, past papers or class tests.
 Think of it as a living document that grows with your learning and studying - it should always be changing to reflect your knowledge retention, which is never fixed!

 After you have gone through all your topics, and triaged them into good, ok, and bad, you should go back over the weakest topics first - this could be by colour (red) AND/OR by date (last time you looked at it).
 This is the greatest strength of the GROW system - you will never again be left wondering what to do study, what are your weakest topics, and what you need to revise more!
 Remember, these all change throughout your study!
+Students searching “how to make a revision plan” or “A study timetable template” will find the GROW method particularly effective for long-term retention.

 - Choose three contrasting set works from different styles.